codeforamerica/glossary-bot/DEPLOY.md

 ##### If you used the Deploy To Heroku button

-If you intalled Gloss Bot using the *Deploy to Heroku* button, follow the steps below.
+If you installed Gloss Bot using the *Deploy to Heroku* button, follow the steps below.
 If not, [skip ahead](#if-you-did-not-use-the-deploy-to-heroku-button).

 First, make sure you've got the basics set up by following [Heroku's instructions for getting started with Python](https://devcenter.heroku.com/articles/getting-started-with-python-o).